Venkateswara Temple, Tirumala: Naivedhyam

 The Tirupati Laddu is given at Tirumala Temple as prasadam.
-Tirupati Laddu had got Geographical indication tag which entitles only Tirumala Tirupati Devasthanams to make or sell it.
+Tirupati Laddu received the Geographical indication tag which entitles only Tirumala Tirupati Devasthanams to make or sell it.
 Many other prasadams are also offered to Venkateswara and they are classified as Anna-prasadams and Panyarams.
 Annaprasadams include chakerapongal (sweet), Pulihora (tamarind rice), miryala pongal, kadambham, daddojanam (curd rice).
 Panyarams include laddu, vada, Dosa, Appam, jilebi, muruku, poli, payasam.
 Free meals are given daily to the pilgrims.
 On Thursdays, the Tiruppavada seva is conducted, where huge quantity of pulihora is offered to Venkateswara by heaping up into a pyramidal shape in Tirummani mandapam (ghanta mandapam).

 Darshan

-To manage the huge number of Devotees visiting the temple, Tirumala Tirupati Devasthanam constructed two Vaikuntam Queue Complexes: one in the year 1983 and the other in the year 2000.
-Vaikuntam Queue complexes have rooms where Devotees can sit and wait until their turn for Darshan.
-According to tradition, it is important for a devotee to have darshan of Bhuvaraha swamy temple lying on the northern banks of Swami Pushkarini before having Darshan of Venkateswara in the main temple.
+To manage the large number of devotees visiting the temple, Tirumala Tirupati Devasthanam constructed two Vaikuntam Queue Complexes: one in the year 1983 and the other in the year 2000.
+Vaikuntam Queue complexes have rooms where devotees can sit and wait until their turn for darshan.
+According to tradition, it is important for a devotee to have darshan of Bhuvaraha swamy temple lying on the northern banks of Swami Pushkarini before having darshan of Venkateswara in the main temple.

-Recently, the administration introduced a separate queue for pedestrian pilgrims.
+In 2013, the administration introduced a separate queue for pedestrian pilgrims.
 Free but limited number of biometric tokens are issued for the pilgrims to access this special queue.
 Tokens are provided on a first-come, first-served basis.
 The pilgrims can worship Venkateswara on the allotted time slots issued in the token.
 There are two entry points for the foot-path pilgrims: Alipiri Mettu and Srivari Mettu.
-Alipiri Mettu is open round the clock, whereas Srivari Mettu is open from 6am - 6pm.
+Alipiri Mettu is open round the clock, whereas Srivari Mettu is open from 06:00 to 18:00.

+To manage the large number of visitors, the temple administration has established various darshan types to ensure an orderly and efficient flow of pilgrims.

+Sarva Darshan (Free Darshan): Sarva Darshan is the general queue available to all devotees free of charge.
+It is the most common and popular type of darshan.
+Devotees stand in line for several hours, sometimes even overnight, to have a glimpse of Venkateswara.
+The waiting time can vary depending on the crowd, festivals, and other factors.

+Special Entry Darshan (Seeghra Darshan): Special Entry Darshan is a paid darshan option introduced to reduce the waiting time for devotees.
+By purchasing a ticket, devotees can have a quicker darshan experience compared to the free darshan queue.
+The cost and availability of the tickets may vary, and they can be booked online or at designated TTD counters.